Sensory Integration Therapy

-Children may also present with motor skill problems and sensory processing difficulties.
+Sensory modulation disorder is apparent when children present motor skill problems and sensory processing difficulties.
 The brain and nervous system receive input from body parts as well as from the outside world.
 The central nervous system is also a means of transmitting messages throughout the body and functions somewhat like a computer system.
 The messages that are transmitted, however, affect functions such as muscle movement, coordination, learning, memory, emotion, behaviour and thought.
 As with a computer, a breakdown or malfunction in one part of the system often affects other functions of the system.

 Sensations from hearing, vision, taste, smell, touch, pressure, and movement provide the input to the brain which is organized for movement, cognition and learning.
 The richness of the sensory environment and the interactive experience of the individual with the environment contribute to children’s optimal development.

 When children have a Sensory Processing Disorder, there exists a theory that the brain does not process or organise the flow of sensory impulses in a way that gives the child precise information about themselves and their world.

 - Clumsy, trips often, bumps into people and things, knocks things over